luizpvas/functuts/priv/tutorials/en/02-the-simplest-yet-useful-elm-component.md

 ![](/images/examples/colorpicker-hidden-input.png)

+And that's it!
+Our component is now fully functional.
+We can initialize it with a color and it syncs the selected color with a hidden input that will be submitted along with the form.

 Woosh, that was long, so treat yourself with a nice cup of coffee.

-## Challenges
+## Challenge

 * Our boss just called from a meeting.
-They loved our colorpicker and they want to use in another place - but there is one problem.
+They loved our colorpicker and they want to use in another part of the software - but there is one problem.
 The hidden input's name should be different there in order to match the database column name.
 How would you implement this change?